marknoone/CSV-Manager/README.md

     * _Note: If yarn is not installed on your machine it can be done so with `npm install -g yarn`_
 5. Build the React web app with `npm run build`.
 6. Return to the project root directory `cd ..`.
-7. Build the Docker image using `docker build --no-cache .`.
-8. Run the docker image using `docker-compose up`.
+7. Run the docker image using `docker-compose up`.
-9. Visit `http://localhost:8081/` in your web browser.
+8. Visit `http://localhost:8081/` in your web browser.
     * _Note: This application was developed with Firefox, cross-platform support is not guaranteed._